agrosner/DBFlow/usage2/usage/databases.md

 ## Open

 Call `createDB` — the compiler plugin rewrites it to the generated factory.
-Include generated sources in that compilation.
+Works from `commonMain`; the Gradle plugin generates sources before compilation.

 ```kotlin
 // Android